Big Nerd Ranch Training – Seven Days of Intensive Swiftering™

 I can’t stress this enough.
 In my class not everybody was paying attention (because they were working or doing something else) and I felt like they were wasting money…

-Remember, this course is not free, nor cheap (even if you didn’t pay like I did, it’s still money), so try to get the best out of it; for your own sake, it will make you a better developer.
+Remember, this course is not free, nor cheap (even if you didn’t have to pay for it like some of the students in my class, who got it for free from their employers), so try to get the best out of it; for your own sake, it will make you a better developer.

 Speaking of the books, you do get to keep the printed editions of both and a printout of all the slides presented during the seven days.
 At the time of this writing, the Swift book was in beta so it contained some errors and weird stuff (especially the code samples).
 Under normal circumstances, you would be given a hard copy of the printed book, but since they weren’t printed (for Swift) yet, we just got the PDFs and the draft printed copy.
 If you’re flying, it may not be worth to carry these big four books with you, so leave them and your instructor will recycle them.